 Jerusalem, the capital city of Israel, is one of the oldest cities in the world with a history dating back close to 4000 years.

-Get lost in the cobblestone alleyways or give in to the urge of being Indiana Jones and explore the old city which is accessible 24/7 in Jerusalem.
+Get lost in the cobblestone alleyways and explore the old city which is accessible 24/7.

 Occupying more than half of Israel’s land area, the Negev desert is a beautiful and magical place that one should not miss.
 The desert is home to some of the largest craters on earth that were formed by extreme water erosion, the most famous of the craters being the Ramon Crater.